 With a hot shoe on the bottom, to use a flash the camera must be held upside down so as to avoid the flash firing up at the subject.
 This isn’t particularly ideal, but would shoehorning it onto the top make it a better camera?
 For the amount I’m likely to use flash, personally I’d rather it stayed neatly on the bottom.

-Of course this is all dredged from my imagination and is very probably a load of rubbish!
 The reality is, it’s a small camera and these features have to go somewhere.
 The hot shoe, I will probably never use, but it does no harm on the bottom and is there for emergencies.
 I also prefer having the battery compartment where I can access it without having to open the back of the camera … That way I can pop it out if I fancy shooting with my spot meter.

 The battery is an old 5.6v px27.
 My camera came with a little Minox adapter that converts 4×386 batteries to fit in the battery compartment.
 The issue is, 4 of these batteries puts out a voltage of 6v which is more than the required 5.6v.
 My previous experience of this is that the increased voltage means the resulting images are underexposed.
 For some reason, with the Rollei 35SE, this higher voltage means the shots come out overexposed.
 My first roll actually came out over exposed: